nathanfarlow/timelock/README.md

 ## To encrypt
 `python3 timelock.py --num-squarings 1000000 encrypt file.txt encrypted.txt`

 Set the `--num-squarings` parameter according to approximately how long you want the decryption to take.
 You can calculate this value by finding how many squarings per second your computer can calculate, and then multiplying by how many seconds you want the decryption to take.
-See [benchmarking README](/benchmark/README.md)
+See [benchmarking](/benchmark)

 ## To decrypt
 `python3 timelock.py decrypt encrypted.txt decrypted.txt`